 These professionals can also act as project managers for your renovation, helping you manage your communications with your architect, contractor, and subcontractors.

 Architects are in charge of designing safe buildings and sound structures.
-They focus on designing the exterior of the home, and plan electrical and plumbing points.
-Interior designers focus on a space’s interior and finishing.
+They focus on designing the exterior of the home and plan electrical and plumbing points.
+Interior designers focus on space’s interior and finishing.

 A contractor executes the plans of the architect or interior designer.
 They provide materials and labour to complete a job, such as tiling.
 Contractors usually hire subcontractors that specialise in different areas of the construction.

 Interior designers prepare 3D imaginations of a space’s floor plan along with furniture, lighting, and fixture choices, layout, and colours.

 Not to be confused with blueprints, a floor plan is a drawing of the space viewed from above.
 It indicates the locations of walls, windows, doors, architectural components, fixtures, and major appliances.

 You might find this term in your invoice or contract.
 It determines when you must pay what sum of money to the professional.
 It covers deposits, periodic payments, and final payment.

 Your interior designer might have you allocate an allowance for the renovation.
 This is a budget for miscellaneous costs during the construction.
 You can ask your designer about the foreseeable costs and allocate an appropriate amount.

 Costs incurred and prepaid by one party that according to the contract, should be borne by another party.